JANUARY

 International Women’s Day (A/RES/32/142)

 International Women’s Day (IWD) is celebrated annually on March 8th to celebrate the social, economic, cultural, and political achievements of women and to promote gender equality and women’s rights worldwide.
 International Women’s Day aims to raise awareness about the need for gender equality and to promote the empowerment of women in all aspects of life.
-It also seeks to recognize the achievements of women throughout history and to encourage individuals, organizations, and governments to take action to advance women’s rights and gender equality.
+It also seeks to recognize the achievements of women throughout history and encourage individuals, organizations, and governments to take action to advance women’s rights and gender equality.

 International Day of Happiness (A/RES/66/281)